Nonna’s Mini Meatball Soup Recipe2014-09-28

 It combines tasty pork and beef meatballs, flavored with Italian seasonings and Parmesan cheese and cooks them in chicken broth for a lighter soup.
 Add a little pasta and you have a light and delicious Italian soup recipe that is very easy to prepare.

 Easy soup recipes like this take the rush out of weekday dinners.
-Just serve this wonderful soup with crusty rolls and if you want, a large salad.
+Just serve this wonderful soup with crusty rolls and a large salad.

-You will need a minimum 5-quart slow cooker for this recipe, or, for a smaller crockpot, cut all the ingredients in half.
+You will need a minimum 5-quart slow cooker or instant pot for this recipe, or, for a smaller crockpot, cut all the ingredients in half.
 Or look below for instructions for making this soup if you don’t have a slow cooker.